Registration officially opens on 19 November, 2019.

 We encourage you to update your team and user profiles on the Prize Operations Platform (POP) to share more information about yourself with other teams.
 Complete all other open registration activities listed on your team page on POP to be sure your team is on track with all required submissions.

-The competition will take place in three rounds over four years.
-Following the competition, an additional two years will be devoted to amplifying the impacts of the Rainforest XPRIZE.
+The competition will take place in four rounds over five years.
+Following the competition, an additional year will be devoted to amplifying the impacts of the Rainforest XPRIZE.

 You can follow the competition at rainforest.xprize.org.
 Whether you just want to learn more and amplify the reach and impact of this competition or want to directly support teams with resources and expertise, there is an opportunity to participate without competing.
 Also join the XPRIZE Exploration and Environment communities at community.xprize.org.

-The winning team will have to survey the most biodiversity in at least three stories of a rainforest (emergent, canopy, understory, and forest floor) in 8 hours and use that data to produce the greatest number of new insights after 48 hours that will reveal the true potential of the standing forest.
+The winning team will have to survey the most biodiversity in a tropical rainforest in 24 hours and use that data to produce the greatest number of new insights after 48 hours that will reveal the true potential of the standing forest.

-Insights are a new understanding of the ecosystem and may include, but are not limited to, new ecological dependencies, biodiversity and climate connectivity, anthropological findings, or even sustainable societal interactions with the forest.
+Insights are a new understanding of the ecosystem and may include, but are not limited to, new ecological dependencies, biodiversity, climate connectivity, anthropological findings, undiscovered threats or even sustainable societal interactions with the forest.

-The Final Teams will be required to have team participation from indigenous or local communities or an academic institution from one of the countries that contain a rainforest.
-We will also encourage teams to compete from local rainforest communities.
+Teams will be evaluated based on their engagement with indigenous or local communities within a rainforest, or an academic institution from one or more of the countries that contain a rainforest.
+Engagement may include participation as a team member, team advisor, team collaborator, etc. We will also encourage teams to compete from local rainforest communities.

 Teams will own their Intellectual Property on any technology or data integration techniques and processes they develop as part of their competition Entry.
 XPRIZE will adhere to the Convention on Biological Diversity, national or international regulations regarding ownership of the data (biological or otherwise) and insights produced as part of the competition.
 If none such regulations pertain to the data collected during the course of the competition, XPRIZE will retain ownership of such data and insights.
 These data and insights will only be released following the conclusion of the competition to interested stakeholders who have demonstrated a commitment to preserving rainforests, and who will be incentivized to sustain the forest.